Quick Start

 trix devnet

-TIP: the devnet mechanism is managed by Dolos a lightweight Cardano Data Node.
+TIP: the devnet mechanism is managed by Dolos, a lightweight Cardano Data Node.

 Now that your devnet process is running, you can see what’s happening by running the embedded chain explorer: